 "There are two different lifecycles that work in conjunction with one another throughout the course of every project.
 The project lifecycle describes the tasks that must be completed to produce a product or service.
 The project management lifecycle defines how to manage a project.
 It will always be the same, regardless of the project lifecycle being employed.
 One of a project manager's challenges is to understand how to align the specific project lifecycle with the project management lifecycle.
-Project tasks and project management tasks are concurrent and ongoing, and can be associated with project management task.
+Project tasks and project management tasks are concurrent and ongoing, and can be associated with project management deliverables.
+The Project Schedule, for example, contains both project and project management task.
 Phases in the two lifecycles will overlap, depending upon the project lifecycle being employed.
 The project manager needs to be aware of how the inputs and outputs of one lifecycle affect and shape the other."
 (Patel.
 2008).
 Further, the proposal-making phase itself has its own stages.
 The paper looks at one of the most critical aspects of a project management lifecycle.
 If this phase is not dealt with properly, the project itself won't get the go-ahead signal.
 As mentioned above, in the organisation, irrespective of its basic nature, the pre-project initiation phase must be carried out diligently by the project manager to get approval for funding.